 How much time do you spend on your appearance every day?
 Picking out the right clothes, styling our hair, doing our make-up: some of us spend more time planning for a trip to the store than we do actually shopping.
 When you compile your checklist of things that make up your appearance, where does your breath come on that list?
 While the smell of our breath may not be immediately apparent, the effects of bad breath can be as detrimental as a mismatched outfit or a horrible hairstyle.
 Bad breath can ruin any number of occasions, from a first date to an important job interview.
 Fortunately, there are a number of procedures from cosmetic dentist, Denver, Dr. Grabiak, available for those of us who may suffer from bad breath.

 Chronic bad breath, or halitosis, can be the result of a number of different factors.
 The most of obvious of these factors is diet.
 A diet comprised mostly of foods with a rich odor can lead to bad breath, at least temporarily.
 When combined with improper dental care and maintenance, even the most odor free diet can quickly turn into a serious case of bad breath.
 Aside from diet and level of dental care, there are a number of serious medical conditions that can result in serious, chronic bad breath.
-Bad breath can be caused by diabetes, liver failure, or even cancer.
+Bad breath may be caused by diabetes, liver failure, or even cancer.
 If you find that your bad breath is persistent and serious enough to cause you unwanted attention, talk to your dentist about different cosmetic procedures available today.

 After eliminating serious medical and dental issues, your dentist will be able to evaluate the severity of your bad breath and isolate the causes.
 Your dentist can correct any improper techniques you may be using in your daily dental health care routine that might be letting your bad breath run unchecked.
 Prolonged improper dental care can lead to the overall growth and spread of bacteria on your teeth and gums.
 As the bacteria grows, a plaque can form on and between your teeth, which in turn can lead to pockets of plaque.
 These pockets, often easy to miss by the naked eye, can nonetheless lead to serious bad breath.